ppaksoo-921/Curvature_extract/README.md

 # Curvature_extract
-Welcome to the GitHub repository pertaining to our journal: curvature computation of image gather for semi-automated depth image quality control.

-Our study refines the Flood Fill algorithm to make it suitable for application to raw data, enabling the extraction of reflection signal curvature from image gathers.

-# Curvature_extract
 Welcome to the GitHub repository associated with our ongoing study:
 **“Curvature Extraction Algorithm for Seismic Image and Velocity Model Evaluation: Application to CMP and Angle Gathers.”**